andrealopezpalomeque/viaje-grupo/docs/splitting-logic.md

-# Smart Splitting Logic 🧠
+# Smart Splitting Logic

-This document explains how ViajeGrupo calculates who owes whom.
+This document explains how Text the Check calculates who owes whom.

 ## 1. The Core Variable: `splitAmong`
 Every expense now has a field called `splitAmong`.
 This is a list of User IDs (or Names) derived from the WhatsApp message.